liferay/liferay-docs/develop/tutorials/articles/navigation/extending-form-navigators-with-new-sections-and-categories-intro.markdown

 If you're curious about what a working entry implementation looks like, check out the example entry class next.

-## Example Form Navigator Entry Class
+## Example Form Navigator Entry Class [](id=example-form-navigator-entry-class)

- here's
-the Form Nav Extension portlet's entry class `MyAppCompanySettingsFormNavigatorEntry`:
+Inspecting an example implementation can help you work out details in your implementation.
+Here's the Form Nav Extension portlet's entry class `MyAppCompanySettingsFormNavigatorEntry`:

         package com.liferay.docs.formnavextensionportlet;